Functions¶

 tdb_multi_cursor *tdb_multi_cursor_new(tdb_cursor **cursors, uint64_t num_cursors)

-a list of cursors to be merged.num_cursors
+cursorsa list of cursors to be merged.num_cursorsnumber of cursors incursors

 Return NULL if memory allocation fails.